Equipment and Tools for Small-Scale Intensive Crop Production

 Secondary Tillage Equipment

 Depending on how rough or crusted the soil is and how much plant residue remains, using secondary tillage equipment can further refine and level the soil before seeding or planting.
-Harrowing is used for shallow tillage and is most commonly practiced after plowing.
+Harrowing is used for shallow tillage and is most often practiced after plowing.
 Harrows can be used to break down the furrow slices caused by the plow, reduce clods, smooth out the soil surface, and kill young weeds.
 The types of harrows include light disc harrows, chain-link harrows, spring-tooth harrows, and spike-tooth harrows.
 If sod has been plowed under, the disc harrow will not bring lumps of sod up to the soil surface—unlike the spring-tooth or spike-tooth harrow.
 Although spike-tooth harrows do not pulverize the soil as well as other types of harrows, they can sometimes be used to cover broadcast seed.

 Field cultivators consist of a toolbar with different implements mounted on it.
 They are heavier than harrows and are used when the soil is too rough, is too compacted, or has too much residue for a harrow.
 The toolbar usually has C-shanks or S-shanks with sweeps, tines, chains, or rollers attached to the bottom.

 There are several advantages to forming raised beds, including warmer soils and better drainage.
 In addition, raised beds make it easier to steer a tractor and implement for planting and cultivating.
 Bed shaping is usually done by pushing loose soil into ridges with a hilling disc or other implement and then forming and pressing the soil into a bed.
 There are many different styles of bed shapers.
-Some can lay drip tape and plastic mulch and apply fertilizers; many designs are made right on the farm.
+Some can lay drip tape and plastic mulch and apply fertilizers.
+Many designs are made right on the farm.

 Seeding and Planting